Battle of Hattin: Siege of Tiberias

-Saladin decided to lure Guy into moving his field army away from their secure fortified encampment, located by the springs at La Saphorie (an important local source of water).
+Saladin decided to lure Guy into moving his field army away from his secure fortified encampment, located by the springs at La Saphorie (an important local source of water).
 He calculated the Crusaders could be defeated more easily in a field battle than by besieging their fortifications.
 On 2 July Saladin personally led an assault on Raymond's fortress of Tiberias, while the main Muslim army remained at Kafr Sabt.
-The garrison at Tiberias tried to bribe Saladin to leave the castle undisturbed, but he refused, later stating that "when the people realized they had an opponent who could not be tricked and would not be contented with tribute, they were afraid lest war might eat them up and they asked for quarter ...but the servant gave the sword dominion over them."
+The garrison at Tiberias tried to bribe Saladin to leave the castle undisturbed, but he refused, later stating that "when the people realized they had an opponent who could not be tricked and would not be contented with tribute, they were afraid lest war might eat them up and they asked for quarter ... but the servant gave the sword dominion over them."
 Within a day, one of the fortress' towers was mined and collapsed.
-Saladin's troops stormed the breach, killing the opposing forces and taking prisoners.
-Raymond's wife Eschiva held out with the surviving Frankish troops in the citadel.
+Saladin's troops stormed the breach, killing some of the opposing force and taking prisoners.
+Raymond's wife Eschiva of Bures held out with the surviving Frankish troops in the citadel.

 As the Muslim troops began to construct a second mine to attack the citadel on 3 July, Saladin received news that Guy was moving the Frankish army east.
 The Crusaders had taken the bait.
 Guy's decision to leave La Saphorie was the result of a Crusader war council held on the night of 2 July.
-Records of this meeting are biased due to personal feuds among the Franks, but it seems Raymond argued that a march from Acre to Tiberias was exactly what Saladin wanted while La Saphorie was a strong position for the Crusaders to defend.
-Raymond also claimed Guy shouldn't worry about Tiberias, which Raymond held personally and was willing to give up for the safety of the kingdom.
+Records of this meeting are biased due to personal feuds among the Franks, but it seems Raymond argued that a march from Acre to Tiberias was exactly what Saladin wanted, while La Saphorie was a strong position for the Crusaders to defend.
+Raymond also claimed Guy should not worry about Tiberias, which Raymond held personally and was willing to give up for the safety of the kingdom.
 In response to this argument, and despite their reconciliation (internal court politics remaining strong), Raymond was accused of cowardice by Gerard and Raynald.
 This led Guy to resolve on an immediate counter-attack against Saladin at Tiberias.

 Battle

 On 3 July the Frankish army started out towards Tiberias, harassed constantly by Muslim archers.
-They passed the Springs of Turan, which were entirely insufficient to provide the army with water.
-At midday, Raymond of Tripoli decided that the army would not reach Tiberias by nightfall, and he and Guy agreed to change the course of the march and veer to the left in the direction of the Springs of Kafr Hattin, only 6 miles (9.7 km) away.
+They passed the Springs of Turan, which were insufficient to provide the army with water.
+At midday, Raymond of Tripoli decided that the army would not reach Tiberias by nightfall, and he and Guy agreed to change the course of the march and veer to the left in the direction of the Springs of Kafr Hattin, 6 miles (9.7 km) away.
 From there they could march down to Tiberias the following day.
 The Muslims positioned themselves between the Frankish army and the water so that the Franks were forced to pitch camp overnight on the arid plateau near the village of Meskenah.
 The Muslims surrounded the camp so closely that "a cat could not have escaped".
 According to Ibn al Athir, the Franks were "despondent, tormented by thirst" whilst Saladin's men were jubilant in anticipation of their victory.